marcusmchale/algrow/README.md

     5. The area of the image mask is determined within each annotated circle and written to a csv file.

 # Todo
   - Threshold tuning
-    - Debugging/Setup workflow to generate a configuration file
+    - Develop a debugging/setup workflow that can generate a configuration file
-      - thresholding configuration
+      - thresholding configuration:
         - target/not-target
         - alive/diseased/dead
       - Handling low exposure elements (currently being included, make this optional)
+    - Consider tuning/customisation of circle identification to support other coloured rings
-      -
+  - Data management
     - Service node and server design, each pi as a node and a central server to gather and present reports.
       - Capture images directly and use raw data rather than jpg
         - Consider rolling shutter in raspberry Pi cameras, is it really an issue?
           - Could average multiple images as done before
+  - Analysis
-  - Fit to dynamic region, find area that best fits log-linear growth rather than using the whole period
+    - Fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
+    - Consider blocking in analysis:
+      - "block" and/or "plate"